kokkonisd/typst-phd-template/examples/presentation.typ

 ]

-#template.section_slide(title: "Conclusion", subtitle: "wrapping it up")
+#template.section-slide(title: "Conclusion", subtitle: "wrapping it up")

 #template.slide(title: "What I Learned")[
     - nothing
 ]

-#template.section_slide(title: "Thank you for your attention :)", subtitle: "Any questions?")
+#template.section-slide(title: "Thank you for your attention :)", subtitle: "Any questions?")